younata/personal_knowledge/src/food/recipes/roasted_cauliflower.md

 * 1 head of cauliflower
 * Olive Oil
 * Chopped Garlic.
 Even better is mince garlic.(When I’m without garlic, I use garlic salt as substitute, but that’s not nearly as good.)
 * Some Thyme.
-1 tblspoon is good for me.
+1 tablespoon is good for me.
 * Some salt.
 Go easy if you use the garlic salt too.
 * Some crushed black pepper.
 * A dash of crushed red pepper.